I mind as 'ow the night afore that show

 The ruddy lot all rolled in one.
 Jim's mad.

-We are busy working to bring Wilfred Owen's "The Chances" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Wilfred Owen's "The Chances" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Chances" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.